fudge-py/fudge/docs/index.rst

   - **DEPRECATED** fudge.start() in favor of :func:`fudge.clear_calls`
   - **DEPRECATED** fudge.stop() in favor of :func:`fudge.verify`
-  - Added context manager :func:`fudge.patched_context` so the with statement can be used for patching (contributed by Cristian Esquivias)
+  - Added context manager :func:`fudge.patcher.patched_context` so the with statement can be used for patching (contributed by Cristian Esquivias)
   - Added :func:`fudge.Fake.times_called` to expect a certain call count (contributed by Cristian Esquivias)
   - Added :class:`Fake(expect_call=True) <fudge.Fake>` to indicate an expected callable.
 Unlike